-- Traditional repossession activity focuses primarily on where people live and work.
+- Traditional auto repossession activity focuses primarily on where people live and work.
 LPR focuses on everywhere else.

 - A very large percentage of LPR assisted recoveries occur more than 100 miles from where the lender thinks the car might be based on available data.
 LPR provides dense coverage outside of the area serviced by the assigned agent/forwarder.